 Bread

-1. Preheat oven to 400 degrees F. Slice the baguette into 24-30 slices and place on a baking sheet.
+- Preheat oven to 400°F. Slice the baguette into 24-30 slices and place on a baking sheet.

 Tenderloin

-1. In a medium-sized bowl, make the marinade by adding lime juice, lime zest, honey, salt, and garlic powder.
+- Make the marinade in a medium-sized bowl by adding lime juice, zest, honey, salt, and garlic powder.
 Whisk vigorously to blend the honey with the other ingredients.
 Pour about half of the marinade into a zipper bag and add the tenderloin.
 Marinate overnight or for 6-8 hours.
-Turn the bag occasionally, so the marinade covers the tenderloin on both sides.
+Turn the bag occasionally so the marinade covers the tenderloin on both sides.

-2. Preheat the grill to 400 degrees F. Place the thickest part of the tenderloin over the center or hottest part of the grill.
+- Preheat the grill to 400°F. Place the thickest part of the tenderloin over the center or hottest part of the grill.

 Pineapple Salsa